liulab-dfci/TRUST4/README.md

 to generate the input for "--ref".
 The bcrtcr.fa is the file generated in previous step (for -f).
 Cgene.list is provided in the repository.
 The species name can be found on [IMGT FTP](http://www.imgt.org//download/V-QUEST/IMGT_V-QUEST_reference_directory/).

+* Concise report

-*Concise report* The default report of TRUST4 is trust_cdr3.out,
+The default report of TRUST4 is trust_cdr3.out, which

 ### Example